spacemeshos/ed25519_bip32/README.md

 # ed25519_wasm

+**NOTE: this repository has been moved to https://github.com/spacemeshos/spacemesh-sdk/tree/main/ed25519_bip32**

 This repository contains WebAssembly (Wasm) and CFFI bindings for the [ed25519-dalek-bip32](https://github.com/jpopesculian/ed25519-dalek-bip32) library.
 This library is used by [smcli](https://github.com/spacemeshos/smcli), [smapp](https://github.com/spacemeshos/smapp), and other tools to perform BIP32-style HD key derivation using BIP39-style mnemonics.